 10. Mark the Cave Location

-It’s easy to get lost in snow.
-Make sure you mark the entrance to the snow cave as well as the roof area to avoid this.
+It’s easy to get lost in the snow.
+Make sure you mark the entrance to the snow cave and the roof area to avoid this.
 Ski poles with a bright-colored bandana tied to them make good markers.